 Gluten-Free Grain Goodness: 8 Tasty Options to Try!

 Some of the best whole grains you can eat are those rich in amino acids which are the building blocks of protein.
-While wheat, barley, and rye are also full of protein, there are also many gluten-free grains that are as well — and they’re safe for anyone and everyone!
+While wheat, barley, and rye are also full of protein, many gluten-free grains are as well — and they’re safe for anyone and everyone!

 Amaranth has a nutty, almost malt-like flavor and is incredibly tiny in size.
 It can be popped in a skillet for a crunchy treat or simply cooked into a creamy porridge just like oatmeal.